 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents, investments and trade accounts receivable.
 The Company has cash equivalents and investment policies that limit the amount of credit exposure to any one financial institution and restricts placement of these funds to financial institutions evaluated as highly credit-worthy.
 The Company has not experienced any material losses relating to its investment instruments.
 However, in February 2008, two auction rate securities held by the Company failed to auction due to sell orders exceeding buy orders.
-In March 2008, the Company sold its remaining two auction rate securities for less than par value which resulted in a loss of \$180,000.
+In March 2008, the Company sold its remaining two auction rate securities for less than par value, which resulted in a loss of \$180,000.

 The Company sells its products to consumers and distributors and OEMs.
 The Company performs ongoing credit evaluations of its customers' financial condition and generally does not require collateral from its customers.
-For the year ended March 31, 2009, the Company recorded a \$0.3 million provision for doubtful accounts related to one customer.
-For each of the two years ended March 31, 2008, the Company experienced minimal write-offs for bad debts and doubtful accounts.
+For the year ended March 31, 2010, the Company wrote-off one customer for approximately \$0.3 million of which \$0.3 million was fully reserved as of March 31, 2009.
+For year ended March 31, 2009 and 2008, the Company experienced minimal write-offs for bad debts and doubtful accounts.
+At March 31, 2010, one customer accounted for 12% of accounts receivable.
 At March 31, 2009, one customer accounted for 32% of accounts receivable.
-At March 31, 2008, four customers accounted for 31%, 17%, 14% and 12% of accounts receivable.